 One solution, called “quick view,” emerged from the pack, was launched and became the second-most used feature in Pearson’s digital textbooks.

 Students say they don’t like digital textbooks, and so they don’t use them, and they don’t grow and learn as much as they could.
 We wanted to find out if that was really still true, and if so, why?

-What we discovered was not that students preferred printed over digital textbooks, it’s that they expect digital textbooks to live up to their expectations and make reading to learn easier, better or more effective.
+What we discovered was not that students preferred printed over digital textbooks, it’s that they expect digital textbooks to live up to their desires and make learning easier, better or more effective.